lucasmerlino33/Entertainment-Industry-Analysis-through-Data-Cleaning-and-BI/README.md

 # Entertainment Industry Analysis through Data Cleaning and BI
-Exploratory analytics project analyzing trends in the entertainment industry using **SQL, Power BI, Excel, and Kaggle datasets**.
+Exploratory analytics project analyzing trends in the entertainment industry using **SQL, Power BI, Excel, Python VScode (for SQL documentation) and Kaggle datasets**.
 The final analysis focuses on **film and video games**, as the music dataset was excluded due to insufficient transparency in its source and methodology.

 ## Project Overview